zoechevallier1/Controlled-RDF-Data-Extraction-Under-SHACL-Constraints/README.md

 - three_complex

 ## Sources
-The input SHACL shapes are available in repository Sources
+The input SHACL shapes are available in repository Sources.
+Each file correspond to the shapes used in the different use cases.
+Target classes, with their associated mandatory and optional properties have directly been added to the code.